ActiveLook/Garmin-Datafield-sample-code/README.md

-# ActiveLookDataField
+# ActiveLook DataField Sample Code

-Enables a [compatible Garmin device](#compatible-devices) running Connect IQ to display live workout metrics (and some more!) in the ActiveLook glasses.
+This project contains the full code of latest Activelook Datafield for Garmin.
+It is openly shared with de developer community under the 'ActiveLook license agreement'.
+Namely, the products and applications deployed in the field should respect the [ActiveLook certification guidelines](https://www.activelook.net/news-blog/activelook-application-certification-plan).

-The "ActiveLook Datafield" is an advanced plugin that installs directly on your [compatible Garmin device](#compatible-devices) and automatically connects to your ActiveLook eyewear.
+This Datafield allows a [Garmin compatible device](#compatible-devices) to display live workout metrics (and more!) in ActiveLook-powered eyewear.

 # Installation